 In June 2009, the Company redeemed out of the Class E shares of the Master Company on occurrence of a stop trading trigger event.
 The Company is therefore no longer pursuing its investment objective.
-At 31 December 2010 and 2009, the Company had invested in debt instruments with the objective of capital preservation.
+At 31 December 2011 and 2010, the Company had invested in debt instruments with the objective of capital preservation.

-Royal Bank of Scotland N.V., formerly ABN Amro Bank N.V., (the "Bank") acts as Guarantor to the Company.
-The role of the Bank as Guarantor is detailed in Note 11.
+Royal Bank of Scotland N.V., formerly ABN Amro Bank N.V., (the "Guarantor") acts as Guarantor to the Company.
+The role of the Guarantor is detailed in Note 11.
 Custom House Global Fund Services Limited (the "Administrator") acts as administrator of the Company.

-At 31 December 2010, the Company had no employees.
+At 31 December 2011, the Company had no employees.